Easy Moist Banana Bread Recipe

 Incorporate 1/2 cup of pumpkin puree and 1 teaspoon of pumpkin pie spice into your batter for a fall-inspired loaf.
 Reduce the banana quantity slightly to accommodate the pumpkin.

-Common Questions About Banana Bread
+Banana Bread FAQ

 Bananas that are very dark and soft are perfect as they’re sweeter and mash easily.
 However, if they have mold or an off smell, throw those bad boys away friend!